International community 'complicit' in gain-of-function research: book

 US reportedly provided funds for gain-of-function research during Obama presidency

-The National Institutes of Health (NIH) came under fire this week after it admitted to using taxpayer funds to support gain-of-function research on the coronavirus in China's Wuhan Institute of Virology, but the U.S. is not the only country that was "complicit" in supporting the controversial research, according to investigative Australian reporter Sharri Markson.
+The National Institutes of Health (NIH) came under fire this week after it admitted to funding gain-of-function research on the coronavirus in China's Wuhan Institute of Virology, but the U.S. is not the only country that was "complicit" in supporting the controversial research, according to investigative Australian reporter Sharri Markson.

 The global scientific community had "full knowledge" of the research being conducted on bats in the Wuhan lab, Markson charges in her new book "What Really Happened In Wuhan."